Iván Amaya

-Iván Amaya Carazo (born 3 September 1978) is a Spanish former footballer who played as a central defender, currently manager of Racing Madrid FC.
+Iván Amaya Carazo (born 3 September 1978) is a Spanish former professional footballer who played as a central defender.
+He is the manager of Racing Madrid.

 Club career

-Born in Madrid, Amaya started his professional career at hometown's Rayo Vallecano, totalling 31 games with the first team in his first two seasons, the first of which was spent in the Segunda División with promotion.
+Born in Madrid, Amaya started his career at hometown's Rayo Vallecano, totalling 31 games with the first team in his first two seasons, the first of which was spent in the Segunda División with promotion.
 After that, he returned to the second tier but stayed in the city, joining Atlético Madrid for another couple of years and being rarely utilised.

-After another unassuming La Liga spell with RCD Espanyol, Amaya appeared in 40 matches for Getafe CF in 2003–04, promoting to the top flight for the third time (a first-ever for Getafe).
-However, he featured very rarely the following campaign, returning to division two in January 2005 as he joined Ciudad de Murcia.
+At the end of another unassuming La Liga spell with RCD Espanyol, Amaya appeared in 40 matches for Getafe CF in 2003–04, promoting to the top flight for the third time (a first-ever for Getafe).
+However, he featured very rarely the following campaign after falling out with manager Quique Sánchez Flores, returning to division two in January 2005 as he joined Ciudad de Murcia.

-Amaya then spent two seasons in the second tier, with Elche CF. In July 2009 he was bought by Udinese Calcio, being immediately loaned back to Spain with lowly Granada CF; compatriot Óscar Pérez, who was also purchased by the Italians, made the same season-long move as seven other players, after the two sides' partnership agreement.
+Amaya then spent two seasons in the second tier, with Elche CF. In July 2009, he was bought by Udinese Calcio, being immediately loaned back to Spain with lowly Granada CF; his compatriot Óscar Pérez, who was also purchased by the Italians, made the same season-long move as seven other players after the two sides' partnership agreement.

 After helping the Andalusians to promote to the second division, Amaya's loan was renewed for 2010–11, but his contract with Granada was terminated on 26 August 2010.
-The next day, he was signed by Real Murcia of Segunda División B.
+The next day, he was signed by Real Murcia CF of Segunda División B.